 To make the dressing:

-- Place the mixed greens in a large bowl.
+- Place the salad greens and the chopped shallot into a large salad bowl.

-- Sprinkle it with the crumbled goat cheese and serve.
+- Garnish with crumbled goat cheese and serve.